Box Office: 905 242-9343

 *Please fill in the registration form below if you are new to the program.
 You can email us at lifeastheatre@gmail.com with any questions or concerns.
 Thank you!

-Connecting Seniors Through Theatre
+Connecting Through Theatre

 Name(Required)